-This clinical course begins with a three day intensive training in mediation and related lawyering skills.
-This training takes place the week before upper level classes begin (Fall 2019: August 12, 13, 14 and Spring 2020: January 6, 7, 8).
+This clinical course begins with a three-day intensive training in mediation and related lawyering skills.
+This training takes place the week before upper-level classes begin (Fall 2020: August 17, 18, 19 and Spring 2021: January 4, 5, 6).
 After training, students are placed in New York Small Claims Court to perform mediation work.
-The mediation work will take place during times assigned by the court (for Fall 2019 these are tentatively scheduled on EITHER Tuesday evenings from 6:00-8:30 p.m.
-OR Wednesday afternoons from 2:00 – 4:30 p.m.).
-Please note that students will mediate in court ONE session per week but should keep both court times available for scheduling purposes.
+The mediation work takes place during times assigned by the court.
+Please note that students will mediate in court one session per week, but should keep both court times available for scheduling purposes.

 Recommended for the following Professional Pathways: Government/Public Sector; Labor and Employment; Corporate Transactions and Governance; Health Care Management and Compliance; Labor and Employment (Corporate Perspective); Media, Entertainment, Sports, Fashion; General Practice – Litigation/Dispute Resolution; General Practice – Transactional